 AHCCCS has established a provider type for FQHCs and FQHC Look-Alikes (C2) and a provider type for RHCs

 (29).
-AHCCCS has required that all FQHCs, FQHC-LAs, and RHCs re-register under the applicable provider
+AHCCCS required all existing AHCCCS-registered FQHCs, FQHC-LAs, and RHCs re-register under the applicable provider

 types, and obtain a unique NPI, not already associated with another active AHCCCS provider ID, for each

 clinic covered by the CMS FQHC, FQHC-LA, or RHC designation.
 The new NPIs will be used for claim submissions

 with dates of service on and after 04/01/2015.
 Effective 04/01/2015, new FQHCs, FQHC-LAs, and RHCs will be registered using the new provider types.

 A new NPI can be obtained here: